-- The concept of allowing inflation to overshoot in the future to make up for past misses has surfaced in the U.S.
+- The concept of allowing inflation to overshoot in the future to make up for past misses has surfaced recently in the U.S.

 - Higher U.S. price pressures could impact long‑dated bonds and cause the curve to steepen.